-- 1. A minimum grade of B in all courses, thereby resulting in a cumulative grade point average (GPA) of 3.00. - $2.\ Application\ for\ degree/certificate:$

-DEGREE CANDIDATES: All degree students are required to file an Application for Degree form with the Registrar's Office at the onset of the final term of study.
-The Application for Degree form is accessible from the Registrar's web page.
+- 1. A minimum grade of B in all courses, thereby resulting in a cumulative grade point average (GPA) of 3.00. - Application for degree/certificate: DEGREE CANDIDATES: All degree students are required to file an Application for Degree form with the Registrar's Office at the onset of the final term of study.
+The Application for Degree form is accessible through Self-Service.
 CERTIFICATE CANDIDATES: All certificate students are required to file an Application for Certificate form with the Registrar's Office at the onset of the final term of study.
-Forms are available upon request from the Nursing Program Office.
+The Application for Certificate form is accessible through Self-Service.

-NOTE: Participation in the Commencement

-ceremony is not applicable to certificate candidates.
+NOTE: Participation in the Commencement ceremony is not applicable to certificate candidates.